Extreme-Value Distribution Analysis of the Second CHIME/FRB Catalog: Assessing the Rarity of the One-off FRB 20250316A: INTRODUCTION

+A critical breakthrough occurred with the detection of FRB 20200428 from the Galactic magnetar SGR J1935+2154, which was spatially and temporally coincident with a bright X-ray burst \citep{2020Natur.587...54C,2020Natur.587...59B,2020ApJ...899L..27M,2020ApJ...898L..29M,2021NatAs...5..372R,2021NatAs...5..378L,2021ApJ...907L..17Z}.
+This association provided compelling evidence linking at least some FRBs to magnetar activity.
+Subsequent studies of this active episode further revealed distinctive properties of the accompanying X-ray bursts \citep{2023RAA....23k5013Z,2024ApJ...967..108X}.

+While FRB 20200428 confirmed that magnetars can produce FRBs, it also highlighted unanswered questions about the diversity and extremes of such emissions.
+The event was relatively faint compared to the cosmological FRB population, leaving open the question of whether the same mechanism can explain the most luminous events observed at great distances.
+Investigating extreme outliers in luminosity is therefore crucial for testing the limits of magnetar models and for understanding the full population.

-The Canadian Hydrogen Intensity Mapping Experiment (CHIME) detected an extremely bright Fast Radio Burst, FRB 20250316A, on 16 March 2025.
-The burst exhibited a peak flux of 1.2 $\pm$ 0.1 kJy and a fluence of 1.7 $\pm$ 0.2 kJy ms \citep{2025ApJ...989L..48C}.
-Follow-up observations revealed no repetition, thereby classifying it as a non-repeating event, and identified its probable host as the nearby spiral galaxy NGC 4141 \citep{2025ATel17081....1N,2025ATel17114....1A,2025ATel17124....1O}.
-However, subsequent multi-wavelength observations did not detect any definitive X-ray, optical, or persistent radio counterparts, instead placing deep upper limits on such emission \citep{2025ATel17112....1D,2025ATel17119....1S,2025ApJ...995....8L,2025ApJ...991L..20A,2025arXiv250904563K}.
+In this context, the Canadian Hydrogen Intensity Mapping Experiment (CHIME) detected an exceptionally bright burst, FRB 20250316A, on 16 March 2025.
+It exhibited a peak flux of $\mathrm{1.2\pm0.1\,kJy}$ and a fluence of $\mathrm{1.7\pm0.2\,kJy\,ms}$ \citep{2025ApJ...989L..48C}.
+Follow-up observations revealed no repetition, classifying it as a non-repeating event, and identified its probable host as the nearby spiral galaxy NGC 4141 \citep{2025ATel17081....1N,2025ATel17114....1A,2025ATel17124....1O}.
+However, deep multi-wavelength follow-up failed to detect any definitive X-ray, optical, or persistent radio counterparts, instead establishing stringent upper limits on such emission \citep{2025ATel17112....1D,2025ATel17119....1S,2025ApJ...995....8L,2025ApJ...991L..20A,2025arXiv250904563K}.
+Thus, FRB 20250316A presents a contrasting case: an extremely luminous, apparently non-repeating event of extragalactic origin, with no detected multi-wavelength counterpart.
+Its exceptional brightness makes it a prime candidate for examing whether it represents a statistical extreme within the known FRB population, potentially challenging or refining models developed in the wake of the Galactic magnetar association.